petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/sales-presentations-base-deck.md

 ![Each Base Deck includes details of technical challenges commonly faced in the industry.](./sales-presentations-base-deck/images/12.png)

 After the final broad challenge, the deck moves on to cover the types of challenges that naturally occur when technology is used to try to solve problems.
-This is an opportunity to set up a discussion on the benefits of Liferay Experience Cloud as a solution.
+This is an opportunity to set up a discussion on the benefits of Liferay Cloud as a solution.
 The slide covers how enterprise software can be expensive and difficult to procure, and solutions can be rigid and inflexible.

 Customers either have to modify their business processes to align with the technology or have to create costly and difficult to maintain customizations that lock them into a specific product or version.
 Bringing new technology into an organization can also require provisioning new hardware and training IT staff to support the solution.